jemmy512/book-notes/C++/EffectiveModernC++.md

 * All features are reversed to std::unique_ptr.

 # Item_23: Understand std::move and std::forward
-lvalue-reference-to-const is permitted to bind to a const rvalue.
+lvalue-reference-to-const(const T&) is permitted to bind to a const rvalue(const T&&).

 Move requests on const objects are silently transformed into copy operations.